-Because CTC is the most visible of the national cycling organisations in the campaigning arena, our work is also heavily scrutinised by a wide group of stakeholders such as the cycling media, other groups, organisations and industry, and we are respected and trusted in that arena by the vast majority.
+Because Cycling UK is the most visible of the national cycling organisations in the campaigning arena, our work is also heavily scrutinised by a wide group of stakeholders such as the cycling media, other groups, organisations and industry, and we are respected and trusted in that arena by the vast majority.

 Comments on a policy can be made through the Cycling UK magazine letters page or the message boards of this web site but these are not considered “formal” approaches.
 To make an official comment you should write or email the Chief Executive at Cycling UK Head Office who will direct comments to the relevant staff or councillors, or you can approach a councillor directly.
 You may then want to get directly involved in the work or delivery of a relevant policy committee at a local, regional or national level; skilled knowledgeable volunteers are always welcomed.